// FAQ

 Two.
 Becki integrates via MCP across 11+ AI tools (desktop, web, mobile) without locking you into any of them.
 Your memory is the asset.
 The AI tools are interchangeable.

 Still curious?
-Get on the list.
+Get started.